dlramosb/GettingCleaningData/Codebook.md

 # Datasets and files in the zip

+This are the files and datasets avalaible in UCI HAR DATASET:

 'features_info.txt': Information about the variables used on features measured

-'features.txt': List of all features.
+'features.txt': List of features measured by smartphone.

 'test/X_test.txt': Test set.

 'test/y_test.txt': Test labels.

-'activity_labels.txt': Activities measured by smartphone.
+'activity_labels.txt': Activities detected by smartphone.

 'train/X_train.txt': Training set.